CUES Distinguished Fellowships aim to acknowledge and advance faculty scholarship and innovation in university education.

 - CV.
 An abridged version (4 pages maximum) of the nominee’s most current curriculum vitae.

 - Letters of support.
-A minimum of four letters, including:
+A minimum of two letters* (each a maximum of two pages), including:

-- Department Head’s letter of support.
-This letter should describe the degree of importance placed on this project by the Department and the specific forms of support provided (e.g., release from committee assignments, teaching release, space for a graduate student, an additional teaching assistant, support from departmental staff members).
+b. the specific forms of support to be provided by the nominee’s department or unit should the project be funded (e.g., additional funds, release from committee assignments, teaching release, space for a graduate student, an additional teaching assistant, support from departmental staff members)

 For questions about the CUES Distinguished Fellowship program, please contact: